jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 ### Level II - Materials & Electricity

-*Unlocks with 1500 Obreros or 300 Artistas*
+*Unlocks at 1500 Obreros or 300 Artistas*

 **Construction materials** can be produced in the New World now.